International School of Information Management

-The International School of Information Management (ISiM) is the first Indian i-School and is an autonomous constituent institute of the University of Mysore, located in Mysore in Karnataka State, Southern India.
-ISiM was conceptualised and established in 2005, in collaboration with the leading information schools in the U.S – namely the School of Information at the University of Michigan, the School of Information Sciences at the University of Pittsburgh, and the School of Information Studies at Syracuse University, International Institute of Information Technology (IIIT) Bangalore, and Dalhousie University of Canada.
-ISiM was established with munificent grants from the Ford Foundation and Bangalore based Informatics India Pvt.
+The International School of Information Management (ISiM) is the first Indian i-School and is an autonomous constituent institute of the University of Mysore, located in Mysore in Karnataka, Southern India.
+ISiM was conceptualised and established in 2005, in collaboration with the leading information schools in the U.S. – namely the School of Information at the University of Michigan, the School of Information Sciences at the University of Pittsburgh, and the School of Information Studies at Syracuse University, International Institute of Information Technology (IIIT) Bangalore, and Dalhousie University of Canada.
+ISiM was established with grants from the Ford Foundation and Bangalore based Informatics India Pvt.
 Ltd.

 Introduction

-ISiM was conceptualized and established in 2005, by the University of Mysore, with seed grants from the Ford Foundation and Bangalore based Informatics India Pvt.
-Ltd., and in partnership with some of the leading information schools in the U.S, namely the School of Information at the University of Michigan, the School of Information Sciences at the University of Pittsburgh, and the School of Information Studies at Syracuse University.
-To strengthen its academic linkages, ISiM signed memorandum of understanding with School of Information Studies at Syracuse University, USA, University of Michigan, USA and Dalhousie University of Canada in 2006.
+ISiM was conceptualized and established in 2005, by the University of Mysore, with seed grants from the Ford Foundation and Bangalore-based Informatics India Pvt.
+Ltd., and in partnership with some of the leading information schools in the U.S., namely the School of Information at the University of Michigan, the School of Information Sciences at the University of Pittsburgh, and the School of Information Studies at Syracuse University.
+ISiM was sown during a discussion in academia; dozens of sessions later, during the annual Knowledge Summit in September 2005, Dr. Som Mittal, the then director of HP and the current president of NASSCOM, officially launched ISiM.
+ISiM signed a memorandum of understanding with the School of Information Studies at Syracuse University, the University of Michigan and Dalhousie University of Canada in 2006.

-Being a new age school for the knowledge economy, ISiM also defines a new educational model – Inverse of Distance Learning – in which, the students and the school are in Mysore, but, the faculty and mentors are drawn from ISiM’s partners and other institutions.
+ISiM defines a new educational model – the inverse of distance learning – in which the students and the school are in Mysore, but the faculty and mentors are drawn from ISiM's partners and other institutions.

-ISiM is directed by an independent Governing Board, chaired by the Vice-Chancellor of the University of Mysore, with eminent academics and industry stalwarts as members.
-ISiM is managed today with some of the finest minds from Academia, Industry and the Government and has on its governing board personalities like N. R. Narayana Murthy, Chairman and Mentor Infosys Technologies and others like Prof. M. Anandakrishnan, Chairman-IIT Kanpur, Dr.N.
-Seshagiri, Former Director General, National Informatics Centre, New Delhi, Dr. S. Sadagopan, Founder Director- IIIT, Bangalore, Mr. M. N. Vidyashankar, Principal Secretary, Department of E-Governance, Government of Karnataka, Mr. Prasad Ram, Director and Center Head, Google India, among others.
+ISiM is directed by an independent governing board, chaired by the vice-chancellor of the University of Mysore, with eminent academics and industry stalwarts as members.
+ISiM has people like N. R. Narayana Murthy (chairman and mentor Infosys Technologies), Prof. M. Anandakrishnan (Chairman-IIT, Kanpur), Dr.N.
+Seshagiri (Former director general, National Informatics Centre, New Delhi), among others, on its governing board.